Guide: Creating a new OpenActive Vocabulary

 12. Update the JSON-LD Reverse Proxy to ensure that the JSON-LD references to the vocabulary resolve

-1. Create a new PR to add the new vocabulary to the jsonLdUrlMap in and the routes array in , copying the example of the activity-list and updating the identifier accordingly.
-An example PR can be found .
+1. Create a new PR to add the new vocabulary to the jsonLdUrlMap in this file and the routes array in this file, copying the example of the activity-list and updating the identifier accordingly.
+An example PR can be found here.

 2. Merge the PR to the master branch, and the GitHub Action will automatically deploy to Cloudflare.